zengbing15/lumos_doc/docs/tutorials/nft.md

 ## Generate NFT Token

-This example only support gathering capacities from one single wallet.
+This example only supports gathering capacities from one single wallet.

 To generate NFT token: